isc-projects/kea/doc/sphinx/arm/ddns.rst

 Reverse DDNS
 ------------

-The Reverse DDNS section is used to configure D2's reverse update behavior, and the concepts are the same as for the forward DDNS section.
+The reverse DDNS section is used to configure D2's reverse update behavior, and the concepts are the same as for the forward DDNS section.
-Currently it contains a single parameter, the catalog of Reverse DDNS Domains, which is a list of structures.
+Currently it contains a single parameter, the catalog of reverse DDNS domains, which is a list of structures.

 ::